-In a time where we’re all “very busy” how do we make time to those that matter the most
+In a time where we’re all “very busy” how do we make time for those that matter the most?

 By Indira Kasaeva